CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

 mathematical objects on which it relies.
 In this article, we will work with real data and the *lifelines* library to estimate these mathematical objects.

-Estimating the Survival function using Kaplan-Meier
+Estimating the survival function using Kaplan-Meier
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 For this example, we will be investigating the lifetimes of political leaders around the world.
 A political leader, in this case, is defined by a single individual's time in office who controls the ruling regime.
 This political leader could be an elected president, unelected dictator, monarch, etc. The birth event is the start of the individual's tenure, and the death event is the retirement of the individual.
-Censorship can occur if they are a) still in offices at the time of dataset compilation (2008), or b) die while in power (this includes assassinations).
+Censoring can occur if they are a) still in offices at the time of dataset compilation (2008), or b) die while in power (this includes assassinations).

 For example, the Bush regime began in 2000 and officially ended in 2008